mikejsavage/hirveserv/README.md

   * if everyone reports the same event, gag all but the first one
   * currently only setup for Medievia but easy enough to modify
   * big spam reduction for PvP
+* websockets
+  * web clients and regular clients both connect to a single port
 * scripts repository
   * users can upload scripts to the server
   * other users can then install scripts with one command